Support

 Caution: Flare-ups not only pose a risk to your BBQ but can also cause significant damage to surrounding areas and pose a safety hazard to users.
 Regular cleaning of the BBQ firebox is essential for safe operation.

-For reference, the Coleman Revolution BBQs are compatible with LPG (liquefied petroleum gas).
+For reference, Coleman Revolution BBQs are compatible with LPG (liquefied petroleum gas).

 Materials Needed: